artainmo/DevOps/cloud/README.md

 ![Screen Shot 2024-06-28 at 14 11 39](https://github.com/artainmo/DevOps/assets/53705599/b4efb1be-7616-4823-ae21-c424ecd48777)<br>
 An optimization is multi-headed self-attention.
 Here, the q, k, and v vectors are reshaped into matrices, then each row of the matrix can be processed in parallel.
 The number of rows is referred to as the number of 'heads'.

+Transformers are the first step into creating chatbots but are not sufficient on their own.
+Transformers can be used for question answering.
+By adding the associated layer to transformers we can perform classification such as sentiment analysis.
+Transformer can also be used for named entity recognition, summarization, code generation, text generation, and translation.

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>